Two A Rated Leander ISD High Schools, Three TEA Domains, and One Real Question for Buyers

 Ready to Find Your Home?

 Leander ISD is one of the strongest districts in Central Texas, and choosing between two A rated high schools is the kind of problem every buyer wants to have.
-Lets sit down and talk about what matters most to you.
-I will show you what is available in both zones.
+Lets sit down and talk about what matters most for your household.
+I will show you what is available in both zones, walk you through the actual school visits, and help you avoid the $55,000 median price decision being made for you by accident.

 Be safe, be good, and be nice to people.